petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~
 ## DesignDesign.Space workshops: what are they like?

-Each workshop runs for 2 weeks, including live lectures, addressing theory, showing examples and giving feedback on the exercises that you do.
+Each online workshop runs for 2 weeks, including live lectures, addressing theory, showing examples and giving feedback on the exercises that you do.

-* €290, every 4<span class="sup">th</span> workshop is free;
 * 2 weeks, from Monday to Sunday;
 * 4 hangouts with theory, models, templates and example documents;
 * Maximum of 8 participants per workshop;
 * Intensive exercises and daily personal feedback;
 * The result of the exercises is shared on a closed Slack channel for the duration of the workshop;
 * Feedback comes from the educators and the other students;
-* DesignDesign.Space offers a safe online study environment, where any question can be asked.
+* DesignDesign.Space offers a safe online study environment, where any question can be asked
+* €290;
+* Every 4<span class="sup">th</span> workshop is free.

 Some workshops combine as a sequence.
-It is recommended to do them in the right order.
-Every 4<span class="sup">th</span> workshop is free of charge.
+It is recommended to do them in the right order to get the best connection.

 ~~~
 box = section.newCropped()